John Kreese: Season 3

-Noticing the visible connection between Miguel and Sam, Kreese realizes they are likely to create an alliance between their dojos and decides to take action.
-He exploits Tory's vendetta against Sam to get her to lead the Cobra Kais in a fight against the Miyagi-Do and Eagle Fang students at the LaRusso home.
+Noticing the visible connection between Miguel and Sam, Kreese realizes they are likely to create an alliance between their dojos and decides to take action, and he exploits Tory's vendetta against Sam to get her to lead the Cobra Kais in a fight against the Miyagi-Do and Eagle Fang students at the LaRusso home.
 The attack fails, as Hawk defects to the Miyagi-Do and Eagle Fang students midway through the fight, and all of the Cobra Kai fighters are defeated.
 When Johnny finds out what happened, he storms into Cobra Kai to confront Kreese, and is horrified when he finds Kreese training Robby.
-Johnny viciously beats Kreese and at one point grabs a sai, but is interrupted when Robby intervenes.
+Johnny viciously beats Kreese and at one point grabs a Sai but is interrupted when Robby intervenes.
 Refusing to fight, Johnny accidentally knocks Robby out by pushing him into a locker while evading his attacks and trying to reason with him to no avail.
 While Johnny is concerned with his son's well-being, Kreese uses it as an opportunity to strangle him.

-Before Kreese can finish Johnny off, Daniel arrives, and has an even match with him.
+Before Kreese can finish Johnny off, Daniel arrives.
 Even with Kreese using glass shards as an improvised weapon, Daniel immobilizes Kreese using the pressure point techniques that Chozen taught him in Okinawa.
 Sam and Miguel arrive just as Daniel is about to deliver the finishing blow with Johnny's approval, convincing them to spare Kreese.
-Kreese agrees to cease hostilities with Daniel and Johnny and settle their differences at the upcoming All-Valley tournament, with a vow to shut down Cobra Kai if he loses.
-He retreats into the battered dojo with Robby, and calls up Terry Silver to enlist his help to prepare his students to take on Daniel and Johnny's students.
+Kreese agrees to cease hostilities with Daniel and Johnny and settle their differences at the upcoming All Valley Tournament, with a vow to shut down Cobra Kai if he loses.
+He retreats into the battered dojo with Robby, and calls up Terry Silver to enlist his help.